Competitive intelligence is the key to successful marketing and business strategies.

 Many times this analysis is done manually – content audits of competitor sites and social channels – but because it’s manual, and therefore very resource intensive, it is often only done once a year at most.
 It takes a massive investment of time and money, hence many organizations don’t bother.

-Content intelligence software, such as Ceralytics, enables organizations to quickly identify the topics, trends, and positioning of each competitor and the industry as a whole – in near real-time, giving you continuous insights into your industry.
+Competitive intelligence software enables organizations to quickly identify the topics, trends, and positioning of each competitor and the industry as a whole – in near real-time, giving you continuous insights into your industry.
 As we’ve explored, these insights are invaluable to not only your content strategy but to your overall business.

 The role of content marketing (and business) is to provide value to its audience.
 Unless you are actively listening to what your audience wants by listening to the industry as a whole, you will miss significant opportunities on which your competition will capitalize.
 Don’t get left behind.